Alipsa/matrix/readme.md

 ```

 Data can be reference using []
 notation e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2].
-If you pass is only one argument,
+If you pass only one argument,
 you get the column e.g. List<?> priceColumn = table["price"]

 ### General inspection